adamjbradley/trading-strategies/top5/CODE_REVIEW_REQUEST.md

 **Primary File**: `Advanced_Hyperparameter_Optimization_Clean.ipynb`

 ## 🎯 REVIEW OBJECTIVE
-Validate that all 20 completed tasks have been properly implemented and identify any gaps, errors, or improvements needed.
+Validate that all 26 completed tasks (including 3 urgent fixes + 2 polish improvements) have been properly implemented and identify any gaps, errors, or improvements needed.

+**NEW SINCE LAST REVIEW**: Tasks 25-26 completed - Unit Tests and Memory Monitoring implementations

 ---

-## 📋 DETAILED TASK-BY-TASK REVIEW CHECKLIST
+## 📋 DETAILED TASK-BY-TASK REVIEW CHECKLIST (ALL 26 COMPLETED TASKS)

 ### 🎯 **TASK 1: Model training is running in the notebook - it's making progress with EURUSD training**
 **Status**: ✅ COMPLETED